gyund/fundamental-analysis/docs/docs/getting-started.md

   - Install
 ---

 # Getting Started

-**Requirements:** python 3.10+
+**Requirements:** python 3.9+

 ## Install

-!!! info
+!!! warning
     This is the proposed design and approach for how the tool will function.
-Implementation is currently under development.
+Implementation is currently under development and subject to change.

 === "git"

     ```sh
     # Clone Repository
     git clone https://github.com/gyund/fundamental-analysis.git
     cd fundamental-analysis.git